 Equity increase: Having considered among other things, the effect of the provisions required by IFRS 9 on the company's equity, it was determined that the company should seek additional equity from its shareholder.
 The additional equity contributes positively to the perceived stability of the business for customers.
-Though the company continues to have a negative net worth position, the Directors believe that the positive cash flow being generated by the company, the support from the Government of India, the Reserve Bank of India and the parent company and the approval for the extension of the bond issuance noted below also support the company's stability and growth.
+During the year, the company turned net worth positive. the Directors believe that the positive cash flow being generated by the company, the support from the Government of India, the Reserve Bank of India and the parent company and the approval sought for the extension of the bond issuance noted below also support the company's stability and growth.

 Subscription Agreement for bond issuance to Reserve Bank of India: The Reserve Bank of India has extended the subscription agreement until March 2023, which enables it to continue to raise funds under the agreement and contributes to its ability to augment its operations as noted above.
+Further extension of the subscription agreement has been requested to Reserve Bank of India and Government of India.

-Decisions relating to employees: The Directors of the company considered the effects of the COVID-19 pandemic on employees and, having considered government advice and maintaining that safety of our staff is paramount, instituted appropriate safety measures to protect Directors and employees while the pandemic continues.
-These include remote working / providing facilities to work from home etc. In view the increasing workload and need to augment growth, the company has also decided to recruit additional employees.
+Decisions relating to employees: In the past, the Directors of the company considered the effects of the COVID-19 pandemic on employees and undertook appropriate safety measures to protect Directors and employees during the pandemic situation.
+The Directors continue to consider the similar situation in future and to accommodate the wellbeing of its employees and families in best possible way.
+In order to expand the business activities and need to augment growth, the Directors of the company are considering to increase the resources.